 PHARMACEUTICAL STRATEGIES GROUP executes Confidentiality and/or Nondisclosure Agreement with employees, third parties, contracted individuals, and/or contracted organizations performing services that involve the use or disclosure of CI.

 Return/Destruction of Information Procedure

-If the return or destruction of this information is not feasible, PSG will continue to extend the protections of the BAA and/or NDA and limit further use of such information to those purposes that make the return or destruction of such information infeasible.
+If the return or destruction of this information is not feasible, PHARMACEUTICAL STRATEGIES GROUP will continue to extend the protections of the BAA and/or NDA and limit further use of such information to those purposes that make the return or destruction of such information infeasible.